 Medical Reimbursement Rates KMH derives the majority of its revenue from public health insurance programs.
 Therefore, any major change in these programs would negatively impact KMH.
 The largest risk KMH faces in the U.S. is the fact that reimbursement rates are largely dictated by Medicare.
 If Medicare decides to cut these rates significantly, all issuers follow, leading to a decrease in margins.
-U.S. insurance companies have in some case begun to reduce reimbursement rates as a way to boost profitability as an offset to their increased cost to cover individuals under the Affordable Care Act.
+Recently, OHIP has reduced reimbursement rates in Ontario, which has had a negative impact on margins for KMH and other service providers.
+Continued reimbursement rate cuts by OHIP can cause further margin erosion in the business and further impact cash flows